 This is the best classic breastfeeding pillow.
 The company started producing its pillows way back in the 1990s.
 The Bobby pillow is a c-shape that wraps around a mother’s waist and provides ideal support for a baby.
 A Boppy pillow offers a close fit, which is very comfortable for a mother.
 Bobby also has a whole range of slipcovers that you can change for variety’s sake.
 The slipcovers are all machine washable.
 Bobby presents classic and luxe versions of its pillows.
-A Boppy nursing pillow works fine for average size women, but it might be a bit problematic if you are bigger, because it is too tight around your waist.
+A Boppy nursing roller works fine for average size women, but it might be a bit problematic if you are bigger, because it is too tight around your waist.
 A Boppy pillow can also be used for sitting when a baby is older.

 This is the best wrap-around nursing pillow.
 It secures to a mother’s body providing both back support and armrest and allows a baby to latch properly.
-The strap is adjustable, and you can walk around with the pillow if you want to.
+The strap is adjustable, and you can walk around with roller if you want to.
 There is also a pocket on the side where you can hold your phone or a burp cloth, or a bottle of water.
-This pillow is recommended by lactation consultants because it is attached securely to your body.
+This thing is recommended by lactation consultants because it is attached securely to your body.
 My Brest Friend pillow has a firm cotton surface.
-This pillow, however, will probably not be suitable for older bigger babies.
+This product, however, will probably not be suitable for older bigger babies.
 Besides, it does take some time to strap the pillow to your body, and it is not very convenient at night or when your baby is crying.

 This is a very nice firm pillow filled with polyester.
 Its unique shape allows for a baby’s tummy-to-tummy position with is very comfortable for breastfeeding.
 Because a baby’s head rests above her tummy, this helps digestion.
 A baby is placed at a comfortable height and will prevent having backaches for a mother.
 This pillow also has a nice handle that makes it easy to pick up and carry around.
 The slipcover is machine washable.

 This pillow is considered to be one of the best for older babies.
 Thanks to its unique thick-to-thin design you can put your baby in various positions for nursing.
 Gia Nursing Pillow is wide and long, so it will suit both bigger babies and taller moms.
 The pillow has a cotton cover, which is machine washable, and 100% polyester fill, which you can also wash.
-The pillow is also suitable for babies who are learning to sit up.
-One of the disadvantages of this pillow is that you will have to flip it if you want to nurse your baby on the other side, which some moms find not very convenient.
+Product is also suitable for babies who are learning to sit up.
+One of the disadvantages of this roller is that you will have to flip it if you want to nurse your baby on the other side, which some moms find not very convenient.

 This is the best pillow if you are a happy mother of twins.
 This pillow is quite big, and it looks like a letter M. The middle section of the pillow acts as back support.
-There is a buckle in front that helps to secure the pillow.
-The pillow is big enough to breastfeed two babies simultaneously or one baby at a time.
+There is a buckle in front that helps to secure pillow.
+Roller is big enough to breastfeed two babies simultaneously or one baby at a time.
 You can use Twin Z pillow for bottle feeding too.
 The pillow is versatile and can also be used as a support for sitters and for babies’ tummy time.
 The shell is 100% cotton, and there are about 15 designs available.
 The inside is polyester.
-Naturally, the pillow is quite bulky and heavy, because, after all, it is for two babies!
+Naturally, product is quite bulky and heavy, because, after all, it is for two babies!

-This pillow is perfect for traveling because of its portability.
+This roller is perfect for traveling because of its portability.
 It has a kidney bean shape and is very cute.
 It is quite small and can even be packed in a diaper bag, and you can travel around with it easily.
 The Little Beam pillows come in various colors of slipcover fabrics.
 The shell is 100% cotton.

 This pillow provides a perfect balance between being supportive and soft.
 It has ultra-plush cover and a versatile L-shape.
 The surface of the pillow is quite wide and allows for more positions while breastfeeding.
 You can also use this pillow for a baby’s lounging and tummy time.
-The pillow is 100% polyester, and the cover can be removed and washed.
-If you have twins but don’t have a special pillow for twins’ feeding, then you can easily use this one because of its size.
+Pillow is 100% polyester, and the cover can be removed and washed.
+If you have twins but don’t have a special roller for twins’ feeding, then you can easily use this one because of its size.

 The Nesting Pillow is filled with buckwheat hulls and has a crescent shape.
 The surface of the pillow is flat and strong.
 It is moldable and easily adapts to a mommy and baby’s nursing position.
 The pillow can be folded to nurse smaller babies and flattened out for the older bigger babies.
 If you love everything organic, this pillow will be ideal.
 It is completely non-allergic: the buckwheat hulls are pesticide-free, and the cover is made of organic cotton.
 You can wash the slipcover, but not the pillow itself.
-The Nesting pillow can be aired out.
-Among the disadvantages of this pillow are the price (not too cheap) and heaviness (about 5.5 pounds)
+The Nesting product can be aired out.
+Among the disadvantages of this roller are the price (not too cheap) and heaviness (about 5.5 pounds)

 #9 Babymoov Mom &Baby – Versatile Ultra Soft Pillow for the Whole Family

 If you are still pregnant, you might consider getting a Babymoov Multiuse Ergonomic Maternity Pillow.
 During pregnancy time it will be of a great aid supporting your neck, feet, and back.
-When your baby arrives, you can use it as a nursing pillow and position it underneath a baby while breastfeeding.
+When your baby arrives, you can use it as a nursing roller and position it underneath a baby while breastfeeding.
 The pillow is filled with microbeads, and the cover is 100% cotton.
-The pillow is quite portable, and you can easily travel with it.
+Pillow is quite portable, and you can easily travel with it.
 While nursing you can adjust it to different positions – whatever will feel more comfortable.
 You can also purchase additional covers of different colors.
-For the non-expensive price, you can get a pillow that will be your help both during your pregnancy and breastfeeding time.
+For the non-expensive price, you can get a thing that will be your help both during your pregnancy and breastfeeding time.

-This is another great pillow with a strap that securely fastens the baby to the pillow while nursing.
+This is another great pillow with a strap that securely fastens the baby to the roller while nursing.
 There is also a pocket where you can keep small things, like a pacifier.
 When you use the pillow for sitting up a baby, there is a seat wrap that will prevent a baby from sliding.
 A reclined position helps digestion and reduces reflux.
 The Cuddle-U pillow is big, and you can adjust a baby to a comfortable nursing position.
 One of the disadvantages is the absence of removable slipcover.

 This pillow has three adjustable elevation levels that will help you achieve the best nursing position for your baby.
-With this pillow, you can feed your baby in a football hold (if you recover from C-section) or cross-cradle position.
+With this product, you can feed your baby in a football hold (if you recover from C-section) or cross-cradle position.
 The curve of the pillow is wide and makes it possible to use by moms with various body types.
 As a baby becomes older and bigger, you can change the height of your pillow to adjust to her size.
-This pillow also supports upright nursing which is perfect for babies with GERD or acid reflux.
+This roller also supports upright nursing which is perfect for babies with GERD or acid reflux.